wimvanderbauwhede/LES/README.md

 **NOTE:** This is _not_ the original Fortran-77 source code used in the included papers, but a Fortran-95 version where the complete time iteration loop is implemented in OpenCL.
 The papers are included to explain the physics behind the simulator.

+## Caveats

+- At the moment the only way to configure the simulator is to edit the code.
+- Also, the OpenCL code is entirely fixed, in terms of numbers of threads and compile time options.
+You can only change it by hacking the OpenCL kernel code in `OpenC/Kernels` and the OpenCL interfacing module, `module_LES_combined.f95` in `F95Sources`.

+I will release the code generator for creating custom configurations soon, as part of a tool chain for facilitating conversion of Fortran code to OpenCL.

 ## Prerequisites

 To compile and run this code, you need to install the OclWrapper library from https://github.com/wimvanderbauwhede/OpenCLIntegration